vanus-labs/vanus-connect/connectors/sink-http/README.md

 }
 ```

-The HTTP Sink will send an HTTP request looks like:
+The HTTP Sink will send an HTTP in the following way:

 ```text
 POST /test?debug=true&type=curl